brianzinn/react-babylonjs/README.md

 $ yarn add react-babylonjs
 ```

+There is a peer dependency on `@babylonjs/core` and if you are building a GUI then `@babylonjs/gui`.

 # Usage Styles
 `react-babylonjs` tries to remain unopinionated about how you integrate BabylonJS with ReactJS.
 This module provides a 100% declarative option and/or you can customise by adding code.
 ## 100% Declarative add BabylonJS to your project with **zero** code!